January 2023’s Best Streaming Titles: Black Dynamite, Star Wars: The Bad Batch, Ghostbusters, Empire Records, The Raid 2

 Iko Uwais and Cecep Arif Rahman square off in Gareth Evans’ The Raid 2

-As Netflix, Hulu, Amazon Prime, et al. add more content, it can be difficult to know what to look for amidst all of the newly added titles.
+As Netflix, Hulu, Amazon Prime, et al. add more content, it can be difficult to know what to look for amidst all of the new titles.
 Every month, I compile a list of particularly noteworthy and interesting movies and TV shows to add to your streaming queues.

 If you’d like to receive my streaming recommendations even sooner, become an Opus subscriber today.